alexandru-iordache/Grep-Project-in-Python/README.md

 # Grep Project in Python
- grep function written in python
+ Grep function written in python